 Sourcing bones for homemade broth is a big deal.
 Not just any bones will do.

 Bones from pasture-raised animals not fed artificial ingredients or given hormones and steroids are the very best choice for your broth.
-Source quality bones like those from your local farmers market, a sustainable butcher, or health food store.
-Call ahead and reserve a bag or two of bones.
-More than likely, the butcher or farmer will be happy to have you taken them off their hands, and may even discount if purchased in bulk.
+Source quality bones like those from your local farmer's market, a sustainable butcher, or a reputable health food store.
+When you've found your local source, call ahead and reserve a bag or two of bones.
+The popularity of bone broth means that the days of butchers pawning bones off on customers for free are over, and you don't want to come away disappointed!

 Bone broth can be made from a variety of different animals including chicken, beef, bison, lamb, fish, and pork.
-In fact, using different parts of the animal within broth (feet, neck, tail, ears, shank, etc.) and using more than one kind of animal in the broth (i.e. chicken and beef) is one of the best ways to reap a variety of different minerals and an abundance of gelatin and collagen.
+In fact, using different parts of the animal (feet, neck, tail, ears, shank, etc.) and using more than one kind of animal (i.e. chicken and beef) is one of the best ways to reap a variety of different minerals and an abundance of gelatin and collagen.

 How To Make Bone Broth